DPhil in Medical Sciences

 Other qualifications, evidence of excellence and relevant experience

-• You are expected be familiar with the recent published work of your proposed supervisor.
+- You are expected to be familiar with the recent published work of your proposed supervisor.

-• Applicants are not required to have publications, but it will strengthen your application if you have already published your work in a peer-reviewed scientific journal.
-Please include details of any publications on your CV/résumé.
+- Applicants are not required to have publications, but it will strengthen your application if you have already published your work in a peer-reviewed scientific journal.
+Please include details of any publications (including a DOI) in your application.

 English language proficiency